databricks/spark-training/strata_2013/processing-live-data-streams-with-spark-streaming.md

 next: machine-learning-with-spark.html
 ---

-In this section, we will walk you through using Spark Streaming to process live data streams.
+In this chapter, we will walk you through using Spark Streaming to process live data streams.
 Remember, Spark Streaming is a new component of Spark that provides highly scalable, fault-tolerant streaming processing.
 These exercises are designed as standalone Scala programs which will receive and process Twitter's real sample tweet streams.
 For the exercises in this section, you can choose to use Scala or Java.
 If you would like to use Scala but are not familiar with the language, we recommend that you see the [Introduction to the Scala Shell](#introduction-to-the-scala-shell) section to learn some basics.

 ## Setup
 We use a modified version of the Scala standalone project template introduced in the [Intro to Running Standalone Programs](#running-standalone-spark-programs) section for the next exercise.
 In your AMI, this has been setup in `/root/streaming/`.
 You should find the following items in the directory.